 Having a team of people who are masters in their fields, rather than a bunch of Jacks-of-all-Trades, means that you’ve chosen expertise over ease.
 This is the type of team you want, but it doesn’t come without hurdles.In this post, we talk about how to help your content team execute on technical and data-focused findings.
 That way you can best leverage the skills of every team member.

-This entails talking about analytics and metrics in plain English, as well as helping your writers understand what’s important in technical SEO.
+This conversation entails talking about analytics and metrics in plain English.
+It helps your writers understand what’s important in technical SEO.
 Plus, they’ll walk away knowing what their responsibilities are in optimizing content.
 Often, it’s simply a matter of re-framing the way you talk about metrics and requirements.

 Be cognizant that Google’s Hummingbird algorithm rewards the type of high-quality content your writers want to create.
 That creativity doesn’t need to be a casualty of SEO.

-Here are a few tips on streamlining the process and bridging the gap between your technical content marketing needs and what your writers produce:
+Here are a few tips on streamlining the process.
+This is how you bridge the gap between your technical content marketing needs and what your writers produce:

 Focus on Topics, Not Keywords

 Talk to your writers in terms of topics instead of keywords.
 It’s immensely helpful in giving them a framework on which to build each piece of content.
 Don’t hand them a list of keywords.
 Give them a content brief clearly defining the topic and subtopics to mention within the post.

-Additionally, provide your writers with a list of term variants to use when writing, which will help them both avoid repetition of phrases (writers hate that) and ensure that your content contains all the keywords that Google looks for when determining rankings.
+Provide your writers with a list of term variants to use when writing.
+That helps them avoid repetition of phrases.
+You know writers hate that!
+Plus, it ensures your content contains all the important keywords Google looks for when determining rankings.

 In addition to creating individual briefs for each piece of content, map out your strategy with topic clusters.These help writers see your strategy holistically and informs their writing.
 Now they see how each piece of content relates to other pages on your site.